This document explains how to install Wavelink and Drivers.

 In the Device Manager window, look under the Network adapters node for Microsoft Windows Mobile Remote Adapter.
 If this is not present, go to step 5.
 Otherwise, right-click Microsoft Windows Mobile Remote Adapter, and then select Uninstall.

 Look under the Mobile Devices node for Microsoft USB Sync.
 If this is not present, go to step 6.
 Otherwise, right-click Microsoft USB Sync, and select Uninstall.

 Disconnect and then reconnect your device.
 Your device driver will be reinstalled, and Windows Mobile Device Center will be launched.

 If you have problems syncing music, pictures, or other large files in which the connection suddenly closes, there may be an issue with a serial driver that is installed on the device.
 Unless you are using a VPN server or a firewall that is blocking your large files from synchronization, you may try switching your device into RNDIS mode to fix your large file sync problem.
 If your device has a "USB to PC" option, you might use this workaround:

-- If, after you follow the previous steps, you cannot connect at all, just switch back to serial USB to sync.
+If after you follow the previous steps and you cannot connect at all, just switch back to serial USB to sync.